jdevries3133/teacher_helper/README.md

     timer [minutes] [message]
         Start a timer that will say [message] after [minutes].
 The message will be spoken by a robot voice.
+Depends on osx `say` utility.

+    new
+        Will refresh the cache by loading in spreadsheets at `./data/students.csv` and `./data/parents.csv`.

     [no arguments]
         Run this script with no arguments, and it will enter the shell mode.
         Here, the helper object is instantiated in the local namespace with the variable name "helper".
-All attributes and methods are accessible.

 <h2 id="helper-instantiation">Initial Instantiation</h2>

-One of the most difficult things is first instation.
+One of the most difficult things is first instantiation.
 The helper class gets a new_school_year function from it's parent class, `OnCourseMixin`.
 This method specifically works for me with the reports I can generate from OnCourse.